svmiller/svmiller.github.io/_posts/2020-08-15-a-ggplot-calendar-for-your-semester.md

 ![plot of chunk a-ggplot-calendar-example](/images/a-ggplot-calendar-example-1.png)

 Make this code yours as you see fit, but I think your students may benefit from the including a semester calendar to help them internalize important dates.
-It's deceptively not a lot of code
+It's deceptively not a lot of code.